-On October 22, 2018, the City Council adopted a motion for staff to research a requirement to make all television displays within public areas in places of public accommodation to use closed captioning.
-Broadcasters of video programming, such as television networks, and other content providers, such as YouTube or digital media (Blu-ray or DVD), are required to provide closed-captioning as part of
+On October 22, 2018, the City Council adopted a motion from Councilor Kaser requiring staff to research a requirement to make all television displays within public areas in places of public accommodation to use closed captioning.
+Broadcasters of video programming, such as television networks, and other content providers, such as YouTube or digital media (Blu-ray or DVD), are required to provide closed-captioning as part of the programming.
+If a place of public accommodation utilizes that type of programming as a service to their customers, under the proposed ordinance, the place of public accommodation must turn on the closed-captioning feature for the monitor, if that option is available, in at least 50% of each area of public viewing and on any monitor or device upon request.